pandabrand/pb-gatsby/content/blog/2020-01-20-catching-up-on-films-of-2019.md

 tags:
   - moveis
   - san francisco
-  - '2019'
+  - "2019"
-thumbnail: ../assets/gallery_xlarge.jpg
+thumbnail: /images/gallery_xlarge.jpg
 ---

 ##I'm a ding dong

 I waited wayyyy too long to watch this film.
 It is such a beautiful, heartbreaking movie.
 If you haven't watch it for the beginning alone.
 Such a great, wonderful piece of filmmaking.
-Highly reccomended.
+Highly recommended.